Whatever90/fetch-dogs-angular/README.md

 ## Features

 - **Search & Filter:**
-  Easily filter dogs by breed, minimum and maximum age.
+  Easily filter dogs by breed and minimum and maximum age.

 - **Sorting:**
   Sort results by fields such as breed, name, or age in ascending or descending order (e.g., `sort=breed:asc`).